NerdyStuff/Other_Databases/README.md

 CREATE DATABASE IMDB;
 ```
 Then we ran the queries from the .sql file.
+With these queries, we created tables, filled them with dta, removed some false data records and finally exported the datasets into a CSV file.
+As Fieldterminator we used a ';', because a ',' would have caused issues with our importing statements in cypher.
+The ',' were used, to split the arrays of people, which were provided as regular string in the downloaded TSV files.

 5. We used the cypher shell to import the CSV files therefore we used the statements, which can be found in [/Cypher/Commands.cypher](https://github.com/NerdyStuff/Other_Databases/blob/master/Cypher/Commands.cypher).